SCENERY LODs

 - Use metallic/roughness/… material settings instead of textures when possible.

-- Every LOD should further reduce most - if not all - of its Optimization Recommendations if possible.
+- Every LOD should further reduce most - if not all - of its Performance Metrics if possible.
 The main considerations are texture memory used, the number of faces, and the number of draw calls.
 Typically, the number of vertices is at least halved with every LOD.

 - Minimize skinned mesh usage.
 In Microsoft Flight Simulator 2024, compared to regular objects, they consume a significant amount of CPU and memory, so use them only if mesh deformation is necessary.
 Skinning can often be avoided on lower resolution LODs.
 Also note that when a skinned mesh is moved with bones that are somewhere else completely in the hierarchy, you can have an issue where the skinned mesh disappears when looking at it because the bounding box used for camera frustum culling is in a completely different location from the vertices.
 To avoid this, make sure that the skinned mesh node itself is part of the hierarchy, such that the bounding box moves with it whenever possible.